data#

 template<typename VAL>

-does not have a fixed array type, a unit span will be returned.1) the scalar has a fixed array type whose element type has a different size from
+- Returns values stored in the - Scalar.
+If the- Scalardoes not have a fixed array type, a unit span will be returned.- 1) the scalar has a fixed array type whose element type has a different size from - VAL, 2) the scalar holds a string and size of- VALisn’t 1 byte, 3) the scalar’s type isn’t a fixed array type and the size is different from size of- VAL- Throws:

 - Returns: